poonesh/custom-terraform-provider/README.md

 # Installation and Running

-1. Create Database
+## 1. Create Database

-Start by installing postgres (link here) and ensure it is running.
+Start by [installing postgres](https://www.postgresql.org/download/) and ensure it is running.
 With brew you can do this by
 ```
 sudo brew services start postgres
 ```
+The following command will create the foods table used by the server.
 ```
 cd server
 psql postgres -f foods.sql;
 cd ..
 ```

-This will create the foods table used by the server

-2. Run the server
+## 2. Run the server

-Open `server/main.go` and edit the user and password for your postgres database To run the server,
+Open `server/main.go` and edit the user and password for your postgres database.

+To run the server,

 ```